Global Automobile Brand Strategy Analysis is focused on Branding only with a case study of Automobile Industry.

 Two Wheeler Branding Strategy:

-Two wheeler have an entirely different branding strategy for each of its products, as well as individual segments.
+Two wheeler has an entirely different branding strategy for each of its products, as well as individual segments.
 They strategies based on their target customers, products and pricing.
 The premium segments have an even more elaborate and differing battle strategy for branding.
 Some examples of the premium segment include Harley Davidson, Triumph, KTM and Indian.
 Branding, as said earlier involves a great deal of balance, and multi tasking in the multifaceted life cycle of the product, and is not only tested by the strength of advertisements.
 The two wheeler branding also has some interesting news on the gossip front.
 TVS is known for making use of cricket celebrities, the Scooty and Scooter segment are endorsed by Bollywood celebrities and at other times, Scooty is advertised by new faces, predominantly women.
 Also frowned upon, is relaunching and reverting back products with the same name.
 This raises many questions about the brand as such.
 For example, TVS relaunched their TVS Victor in 2007 after it was discontinued in 2001.
 Initially, TVS launched their highly successful Scooty product series.
 Later, they broadened it to launch various products named Scooty, Scooty zest 110, Scooty Pep and Scooty Pep Plus.
 A variant, namely Jupiter has made its entry into the market is proving to be very successful in taking the place of Honda Activa.
 An added advantage to the company is having Big B as an ambassador that has entrusted several customers in its web of trust and legacy.
 Although TVS is a name that is known almost everywhere, it still has miles to go and milestones to reach before it can be satisfied.
 They have strongly influenced the mass with well-known faced.
 Now has come the time to move the mass with its technology and design and take major strides in that area too.
 Till date, it has achieved this only with its Apache.

 Similarly, Bajaj’s signature product has always been the Pulsar.
 It has extended this product multiple times with changes made in each version of the bike.